web-development/web-development-textbook/content/javascript/funktionen.md

 ## Was ist this?

-Die Variable `this` hat eine besondere Bedeutung in Javascript Funktionen.
+Die Variable `this` hat eine besondere Bedeutung in JavaScript Funktionen.
 Erst einmal verweist `this` auf das `window` Objekt:

 <javascript caption="this in einer normalen Funktion">